 CIVITAS POST undertakes interviews with Leading Women in the Investment Migration industry which are published and distributed to industry players from Bogota to Bangkok.

-I’ve been at the firm since 2009 and I’m proud to say that we are one of the leading offices in the area of immigration law.
+I have been at the firm since 2009 and I am proud to say that we are one of the leading offices in the area of immigration law.
 We work with clients from all sectors and nationalities, including commercial and industrial companies, public entities, HNWIs and entrepreneurs.

 However, we must highlight that this is something that the current regime already foresaw.
 Most of the Golden Visa options can avail a 20% reduction in the investment amount if located in certain areas of the interior of Portugal where investors can find good opportunities.
 Yet these are often overlooked due to a lack of incentive or disclosure.